 Code compliance projects happen in Knoxville and other hilltop neighborhoods as part of the Hilltop Alliance’s Property Stabilization Program.
 Keeping houses in compliance with city housing codes helps to stabilize communities with abandoned properties and foreclosures.

 The Hilltop Alliance helped create a greenway from the former Knoxville Incline in the mid 2010s.
-Trails & steps on the greenway connect Knoxville to the South Side.
+Trails & steps on the greenway, which is actually in the Arlington neighborhood, connect the Knoxville Incline Greenway to the South Side.

 The Hilltop Urban Farm is a Hilltop Alliance project that helps people improve their food security by renting small plots of land to grow their own vegetables & fruits.